fl4p/DropPHP/README.md

 Changelog
 -------
+= 1.7 =
+* Errors in server response after download  & upload will be thrown
+* UploadFile checks if the $dropbox_path is an existing directory and puts the file there if so

 = 1.6 =
 * API_CONTENT_URL changed to https fixing the download size mismatch error
 * Fixed cURL upload